 Research opportunities exist for PhD students interested in AI/ML for computational science; more specifically, in “Mathematical AI/ML for Multiscale Computational Science” the latter including computational biology.
 Please note that this is quite a specialized niche, not to be confused with general machine learning, AI, or bioinformatics.
 It also requires quite a bit of background knowledge across several domains.
 On the other hand it could turn out to be the future of science.

 Prospective PhD students should apply to one of these graduate programs:

-mentioning my name in your application.
+specifically mentioning my name in your application.
+To be sure I notice, you could send an email as well.
 Please note that my current research approaches all require a strong mathematical background and an interest in computational science.
-Here are some sample recent projects area:

 Other projects may also be possible; see my recent publications for current interests.

 Disclaimer: Funding for these projects may take the form of teaching assistantships and/or student-obtained funding (e.g. student-obtained fellowships), depending on future grants.

 Postdoctoral scholars interested in the foregoing specialized topics and qualified in the relevant fields named are welcome to inquire.
 Depending on the funding cycle, there may be an open position, or candidates may have to bring their own funding, e.g. through fellowships.
 Having such funding, however, does not guarantee acceptance as a postdoc.
 For Spring 2022, the currently open postdoctoral scholar job is here.

 References (incorporating the work of PhD grads Ernst, Scott, Johnson, and Yosiphon):